scantist/user-docs/docs/en-US/Language-and-File-Support/index.md

 <hr class="thick" />

-{{companyConfig.COMPANY_NAME}} supports various package managers and manifests files for each programming language.
+{{companyConfig.APP_NAME}} supports various package managers and manifests files for each programming language.
 To learn more about the language of choice, please refer to the table below and select the corresponding language.

 <div style="display:flex;flex-wrap: wrap">
   <a v-for="lang in languages" style="text-decoration:none" :href="`/en-US/Language-and-File-Support/${lang}-Language-Support.html`">